katjam/healthy-code-happy-people/presentation/SLIDES.md

 ![](assets/images/react-guilty.jpg)

 Note:
-(22 min)
+(33 min)
-- Elm team feeling confident.
+- The eam feeling confident.
 Their code feels robust.
 They don't have as many features as they wanted and some of them are a little rough...
-- React team feeling guilty.
+- They htink back to react maybe feeling guilty.
 They delivered lots of features but less tests than they should have written and they are aware of some cracks.
 They may also have over zealously imported some libraries that they are only using one feature of.

 ---

 <!-- .element class="stage-card" -->

 ## Initial release
+### Show off the work

 ![](assets/images/elm-proud.jpg)
 ![](assets/images/react-cautious.jpg)

 Note:
-- The Elm team feeling proud and confident to go through the features & code with client
+- The team feeling proud and confident to go through the features & code with client
-- The React team are feeling cautious - they realise some of their features are fragile
+- On previous projects, team might be feeling cautious - they realise some of their features are fragile
 - It may have been a side-effect of moving too fast or not building what they need but they remember when in react, feeling annoyed, when they realised they don't need some of the features they built after all

-+++

-## Code review strategy

-#### Naming stuff is hard but in Elm it's easy to change

-IMG?

-Note:
-- Elm structure makes it easy to define Code review guidelines
-- learn a lot from letting new members of team name stuff themselves
-- Declarative means that when framing tasks focus more on what the hting does, not how it does it.
-- Encouraging to name stuff without hesitation, means you know more about what they thinking and how much they understood what the code was doing.

 +++